 Faculty and students of San Jose State University who consider it essential to use animals in their research, teaching, testing or display, whether in the laboratory, classroom or in the field, must adhere to humane principles for the use of animals set forth by the Institutional Animal Care and Use Committee.
-The protocol for animal use will address all aspects of veterinary care, animal husbandry, procedural manipulations, chemical usage, physical and psychological well-being of the animals, euthanasia, personnel experience and training, and personnel safety and must be approved by the IACUC before the project commences.
+The protocol for animal care and use shall address all relevant aspects of veterinary care, animal husbandry, procedural manipulations, chemical usage, physical and psychological well-being of the animals, euthanasia, personnel experience and training, and personnel safety and must be approved by the IACUC before the project commences.

 You are encouraged to contact the IACUC Coordinator if you have any questions or for policy clarification about IACUC oversight of an animal-related activity before starting the project.

-For proposed studies involving the manipulation of live vertebrate animals, the standard Protocol Application for Animal Care and Use must be completed (long form).
+For proposed studies involving the manipulation of live vertebrate animals, the standard Protocol Application for Animal Care and Use must be submitted and approved (long form).
 Investigators are to follow the recommendations for Project Categorization of Pain and Distress in Laboratory Animals when completing this form.
 For proposals that may induce more than momentary or slight pain/distress in animals, the investigator must consult a qualified veterinarian for their input on study design and veterinary care prior to IACUC review.

 Protocol Application for Animal Care and Use [docx]

 Note: this form must be used for both new submissions and renewals.

 For proposing changes to the IACUC-approved protocol long form, there are two protocol

 amendment forms available.
 To add personnel working with live animals to the